CTZxVULKAN/dots/kitty/README.md

 Once kitty is installed copy the kitty.conf contents into your config folder.

+>* The config folder is generally located in <mark> ~/.config<mark/>  usless your distro is wierdly configured.
->* Kitty will look for its config in the .config/kitty folder.
+>* Kitty will look for its config in the .config/kitty/kitty.conf.
+>